- Written by Dr.Mehmet Demircioglu

 The number I trust is the one connected to a clear plan.
 It should explain the treated zones, the expected density, the donor capacity, the hairline design, the future hair loss risk, and the patient’s medical situation.

-The best graft number is not the one that wins an argument between clinics.
+The right graft number is not the one that wins an argument between clinics.
 It is the number that gives you a natural result, preserves your donor area, and still makes sense when your hair loss continues to evolve.

 When you understand this, the consultation becomes easier.
 You stop asking which clinic promised more, and you start asking which surgeon thought more carefully.